voxpupuli/puppet-nftables/README.md

 INPUT and OUTPUT to the loopback device is allowed by default, though you could restrict it later.

+On the other hand, if you don't want any of the default tables, chains and rules created by the module, you can set `nftables::inet_filter` and/or `nftables::nat` to `false` and build your whole nftables configuration from scratch by using the building blocks provided by this module.
+Looking at `nftables::inet_filter` for inspiration might be a good idea.

 ## Rules Validation

 Initially puppet deploys all configuration to